Jonathan Meades: Books and other writing

 A second novel, The Fowler Family Business, followed in 2002.
 A tale of suburban sexual deceit in the funeral trade, it was described by the London Evening Standard as "hilarious and very black".
 An anthology of his food journalism, Incest and Morris Dancing: A Gastronomic Revolution, was published in the same year.

-In a 2010 interview with The Arts Desk, he revealed that he was working on a third novel.
+In a 2010 interview with The Arts Desk, he discussed his work on a third novel.

 An anthology of journalism, essays and TV scripts on the built environment, Museum Without Walls, was published by the crowdfunded imprint Unbound in 2012.

 Meades' memoir of his childhood in the 1950s and early 1960s, An Encyclopaedia of Myself, was published in May 2014.
 It was long-listed for that year's Samuel Johnson Prize and won Best Memoir in the Spear's Book Awards 2014.
-Roger Lewis of the Financial Times said of the work that "If this book is thought of less as a memoir than as a symphonic poem about post-war England and Englishness – well, then it is a masterpiece."
+Roger Lewis of the Financial Times said of the work that "If this book is thought of less as a memoir than as a symphonic poem about post-war England and Englishness – well, then it is a masterpiece.".

 In 2015, the publisher and record label Test Centre released a spoken word vinyl album by Meades entitled Pedigree Mongrel, consisting of readings from Pompey, Museum Without Walls, An Encyclopaedia of Myself and unpublished fiction, combined with soundscapes created by Mordant Music.
 The sleeve of the album featured photography by Meades, including an abstract self-portrait on the front cover.
 Also in 2015, Meades, along with Laura Noble, contributed essays to Robert Clayton's photographic collection Estate, which documented life on the soon-to-be-demolished Lion Farm housing estate in Oldbury, West Midlands in 1990.

 A book of "borrowed" recipes, The Plagiarist in the Kitchen: A Lifetime's Culinary Thefts, was published by Unbound in 2017.
-According to Meades, it is "devoted to the idea that you shouldn't try and invent anything in the kitchen, just rely on what has already been done [...]
-I hate the idea of experimental cookery, but I like the idea of experimental literature.
+According to Meades, it is "devoted to the idea that you shouldn't try and invent anything in the kitchen, just rely on what has already been done ...
+I hate the idea of experimental cookery, but I like the idea of experimental literature.".

 Isle of Rust, a collaboration with the photographer Alex Boyd featuring text based on Meades' script for his 2009 film about Lewis and Harris, was published by Luath Press in 2019.

 An anthology of uncollected writing from 1988 to 2020 entitled Pedro and Ricky Come Again, described as "the best of three decades of Jonathan Meades" and the sequel to Peter Knows What Dick Likes, was published by Unbound in March 2021.

+Meades' long-awaited third novel, Empty Wigs, was published by Unbound in February 2025 and received critical acclaim.